blackllama/seaside/README.md

 - NGINX reverse proxies to a Kestral ASP.NET web server, which is managed by supervisor.
 - SSH access to the instances for debugging purposes. todo: Better security for production using VPN.
 - Persist data using RDS Postgres instance.
-- todo: Support other languages (Java, Go, Node.js, Python)
+- [] Support other languages (Java, Go, Node.js, Python)
-- todo: Multi-AZ RDS instance for disaster recovery and high availablity.
+- [] Multi-AZ RDS instance for disaster recovery and high availablity.
-- todo: NGINX config security hardening.
+- [] NGINX config security hardening.
-- todo: Support newer versions of Ubuntu that are systemd based and removing supervisor.
+- [] Support newer versions of Ubuntu that are systemd based and removing supervisor.
-- todo: Continuous integration and Continuous deploy using AWS Codebuild which is Docker based and CodePipeline.
+- [] Continuous integration and Continuous deploy using AWS Codebuild which is Docker based and CodePipeline.
-- todo: Log collection agent using https://www.scalyr.com
+- [] Log collection agent using https://www.scalyr.com
-- todo: Metrics statsd agent using https://www.datadoghq.com
+- [] Metrics statsd agent using https://www.datadoghq.com

 ## Tools Setup